SUSTAINABLE SOLUTIONS FOR GLOBAL IMPACT

 1. Dedicated Leadership

-Our leadership partners with employees to actively problem-solve together.
+Our leadership includes the executive team, site operations managers, and site EHS managers.
+Leadership partners with employees to actively problem-solve together.
 Leaders are responsible for identifying and assessing potential hazards and implementing solutions to reduce risk.

 2. Systems and Accountability

-Our management system — including formal policies, procedures, training, and internal auditing — sets standards and expectations for our safety performance.
+Our management system — including formal policies, procedures, training, and internal and external auditing across eight categories — sets standards and expectations for our safety performance in line with best practice, certification requirements, and compliance.

 3. Employee Engagement